Lthinker/Expert-level-liver-ultrasoud-robot/README.md

-# Autonomous liver ultrasound robot
+# A lightweight portable ultrasound robot for autonomous liver sonography
 **Code for "A lightweight portable ultrasound robot for autonomous liver sonography"** 📋 The complete project details have been submitted through the manuscript review system.
 Full project documentation and comprehensive codebase will be released following manuscript acceptance.